Revisiting the origin of neutrino flavor transformations

-The physics underlying the neutrino flavor transformation can be described by the modified lepton model, where the Z bosonic field can connect different flavors of the neutrino field.
-The dynamics of the system combined by the neutrino field and Z bosonic field is governed by the Lagrangian [1,33]
+In Ref.
+[34], Wolfenstein proposed a neutral-current interaction that can transform the flavor of a neutrino propagating in matter.
+Such an interaction can occur only when the mediating Z bosonic field can connect different flavor eigenstates of the neutrino.
+I here show that such a Z bosonic field can lead to flavor transformations even when the neutrino propagates in the vaccum.
+The dynamics of the system combined by the neutrino field and such a Z bosonic field is governed by the Lagrangian [28,29]

 ${\cal L}_{f}$ is the free part without considering any coupling, which, to the second order, can be written as

 where ${\bf \phi }_{\alpha }$ represents the field for the neutrino with flavor $\alpha $ ($\alpha =e,\mu ,\tau $), and ${\bf Z}_{\lambda }$ denotes the Z bosonic field. ${\cal L}_{m}$ is the mass part, given by